trothr/blog/Richard/2020/20201222-lightning-strikes-twice.md

 I should relate to.

 Susan matched every item, and then some.
 I remain astonished.
+Lightning strikes twice when God says so.

-People, receive what God provides.
+People, hear me: receive what God provides.
 As He provided a second time in my life, I embraced her.
 Words fail.
 Knowing Susan is not something I did on my own.
 It's incredible to see how He brought us together.
 Wow!

-Why am I so blessed?
+*Why am I so blessed?*
 I don't deserve it.
 I see so many who are hurting, and I get it.
 But God is bigger than our loss, bigger than our brokenness.
 If He can take away our sin, He can certainly heal our hearts.

 ## Repurpose

-One thing lost, even before Marilun got sick, was my sense of purpose.
+One thing lost, even before Marilyn got sick, was my sense of purpose.
 The Lord restored my purpose early this year and late last year.
 I want to point to Him and help those who are going through stuff.